HongDavis/General-Assembly-Projects/Capstone/README.md

 ---

 ## Business Recommendations:
-First and fore most before jumping into the band wagon to implement a recommender system blindly, we need to understand our products and what do want want to offer our users for eg, good shopping experience or just an In-Your-Face approach.
-There are plenty of recommender systems in the wild and different algorithm can be used under the hood each comes with pros and cons.
-Therefore, a good and careful data scientist must find out what algorithm is suitable for our product.
-Here are a few algorithms commonly used to power recommender system;
+First and fore most before jumping into the band wagon to implement a RS blindly, we need to understand our products and what do want want to offer our users for eg, good shopping experience or just an In-Your-Face approach.
+There are plenty of RSs out there and different algorithm can be used each comes with pros and cons.
+Therefore, it is imperative to understand which algorithm is suitable for the product in question.
+Here are a few algorithms commonly used in a RS;
 **ALS (Alternating Least Square)** which is easy to implement, easy to understand, and not resource taxing.
 **KNN (K-Nearest Neigbor)** which is fast in the learning phase but slow in recall phase (the model is applied to new data).
 KNN is also called **Lazy Learners**.
 **Rule-Based algorithm** on the other hand is the opposite of KNN.
 It is expensive to update and train.